AriaSalvatrice/AriaModules/doc/design.md

 - Red (Mute button):                #ff1c6eff ~ #974151ff
 - Green (Solo button):              #a0ff2dff ~ #269d2cff

-These shades of yellow and pink are almost indistinguishable to people with tritanopia (about 1% of the population), so they should never be the only design cue provided to convey information.
-When a widget can be lit both pink and yellow, the pink version should have a Dark notch in the center.
+These shades of yellow and pink are almost indistinguishable to people with tritanopia (about 1% of the population), and the Red gradient is hard to tell apart from the bues for people with protanopia (about 1% of males), so they should never be the only design cue provided to convey information.
+When a widget can be lit both pink and yellow, the pink version should have a Dark notch or circle prevalent in the design.

 ## Alignment

-Things are aligned to a 0.5mm grid when possible.
-Don't sweat precision too much.
+Keep things aligned across collections, but don't sweat precision.
 Go for something that looks good rather than mathematical accuracy.

 ## Jacks